zqy-nku/Food-Culture-Website/README.md

 IS THE FOOD NUTRITIOUS: A fixed menu on the top to skip to other detailed parts.

-Investigate relation between American food and nutrition through three subsection.
+Investigate relation between American food and nutrition through three subsection: Food Nutrition, Food Intake By Groups & Sources, and Obesity Rate in Each State.

 =============== Contact Information ===============

 *** Footer of each page ***

-There is a footer on the button of each page to present the authors' contact information, and the QR code of project report.
+There is a footer on the bottom of each page to present the authors' contact information, and the QR code of project report.

 Updated on 25/04/2018